-Dual-Role ports are found in-can be either a Provider/Consumer or Consumer/Providers.
-Provider meaning that they have the ability to operate as either a Source or a Sink.
-A Provider/Consumer will have one or more ports a Port that can operate as either a Source Port (default) or a Sink Port.
-A Consumer/Provider will have is a Port that can operate either as a Sink Port (default) or a Source Port.
+Dual-Role ports can be either a Provider/Consumer or Consumer/Provider meaning that they have the ability to operate as either a Source or a Sink.
+A Provider/Consumer is a Port that can operate as either a Source Port (default) or a Sink Port.
+A Consumer/Provider is a Port that can operate either as a Sink Port (default) or a Source Port.